Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

    - Atmotube Pro sensors measurements during from 4 different devices (users) captured between 11:30 - 13:30 CET local time
    - PRE (before the participation in the CS campaign) impact evaluation questionnaire answers and report
    - POST (after the participation in the CS campaign) impact evaluation questionnaire answers and report.
-7. Impact analysis of this thematic co-exploration was published [TO BE COMPLETED]

 <a id="fig-discourse"></a>
 ![Sociodemographic details participants in thematic co-exploration](./assets/Discourse.png)